jcastanedaArtisan/30daychallenge/README.md

 # 30daychallenge

+1/7/21
+- Listened to Design Review podcast on Fear vs. productivity
+  - depth vs breadth
+  - show your work!

 1/6/21
 - Listened to a Design Review podcast on design documentation
   - Confluence or a keynote/ppt works to capture the timeline